HubertMarczuk/PracaInz/README.md

 # PracaInz

+Repository for the engineering thesis project (Polish language was required for naming conventions).

 This repository contains a simple desktop application that recommends cars based on user preferences.
 The application is built in **Python** with a GUI created using **tkinter**, and uses CSV data as input.
 The system implements four recommendation algorithms based on various similarity measures between vehicles.